This page was generated from examples/ConsMarkovModel/MarkovConsumerType.ipynb.

 The Markov matrix \(\triangle\) is giving transition probabilities from current state \(i\) to future state \(j\).

-Additional parameter value to solve an instance of MarkovConsumerType#
+Additional model input to solve an instance of MarkovConsumerType#

 Param